drivingstereo-dataset/drivingstereo-dataset.github.io/README.md

+## DrivingStereo

-## DrivingStereo: A Large-Scale Dataset for Stereo Matching in Autonomous Driving Scenarios
+A Large-Scale Dataset for Stereo Matching in Autonomous Driving Scenarios

 ### Authors